Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Spectral Analysis of the Generic Parabolic ( -Like) Generators

-Incidentally, the explicit form of the wave function product in~(\ref{eq:eigenfunctions_from-Fourier_ISP}) can also be established via the zero-frequency limit of the radial harmonic oscillator propagator.
+Incidentally, the explicit form of the wave function product in Eq.~(\ref{eq:eigenfunctions_from-Fourier_ISP}) can also be established via the zero-frequency limit of the radial harmonic oscillator propagator.
 In this limit, the generalized Laguerre polynomials turn into Bessel functions, and the coefficients of the Fourier series~(\ref{eq:spectral-decomposition_series}) (where $E_{n}$ is linear in $n$) turn into the required Fourier integral.

-\subsubsection{Parabolic Generators: Conclusions}
+\subsection{Parabolic Generators: Conclusions}

 In conclusion, we have shown by several techniques that the Dirac-normalized continuous eigenstates are given by Eq.~(\ref{eq:ISP_energy-eigenfunctions}).
 All the methods yield the same result, with a purely continuous spectrum restricted to the non-negative energy half-line $E \in [0, \infty)$.
-This result agrees with the value in Eq.~(A.18) of the original dAFF-model of Ref.~\cite{AFF:76} for $d=1$, and can be interpreted with the physical insights known for analog elementary problems (e.g., reduces to the free particle when $g=0$).
+This result is valid for arbitrary dimensionality $d$; in particular, it agrees with the value in Eq.~(A.18) of the original dAFF model of Ref.~\cite{AFF:76} for $d=1$, and can be interpreted with the physical insights known for analog elementary problems (e.g., reduces to the free particle when $g=0$).
 For the $d$-dimensional model, the radial wave function is $\mathcal{U}_{E,l}(r)/r^{(d-1)/2}$.